Unsupervised Semi-Parametric Plug-in Likelihood-Ratio Detection for Covert Communications in the Presence of Disco Reconfigurable Intelligent Surfaces: Introduction

-Recently, reconfigurable intelligent surfaces (RISs) have emerged as a promising approach to improving the performance and efficiency of wireless communication systems~\cite{CRIS1,CRIS2,CRIS3,CRIS4,CRIS5,CRIS6}.
+Recently, reconfigurable intelligent surfaces (RISs) have emerged as a promising approach for improving the performance and efficiency of wireless communication systems~\cite{CRIS1,CRIS2,CRIS3,CRIS4,CRIS5,CRIS6}.
 An RIS typically comprises a large number of reflecting elements that can dynamically adjust the amplitude and phase of incident signals through low-cost components such as PIN or varactor diodes~\cite{CRIS_coding}.
-The integration of RIS into wireless networks provides considerable performance gains without incurring significant increases in power consumption or deployment costs~\cite{CRIS_energy},~\cite{CRIS_dl}.
-Recently, Moreover, RIS-assisted covert communications have also gained growing research interest~\cite{C_C_RIS1,C_C_RIS2,C_C_RIS3,C_C_RIS4,C_C_RIS5}.
-Previous studies have explored the use of single or multiple RISs to enhance covertness in diverse systems, including those leveraging NOMA~\cite{C_C_RIS1}, artificial noise~\cite{C_C_RIS2}, finite blocklength coding with adaptive priors~\cite{C_C_RIS3}, and unmanned aerial vehicle (UAV)-based networks~\cite{C_C_RIS4}, ~\cite{C_C_RIS5}.
+The integration of RISs into wireless systems provides considerable performance gains without incurring significant increases in power consumption or deployment costs~\cite{CRIS_energy,CRIS_dl}.
+Moreover, RIS-assisted covert communications have attracted growing research interest~\cite{C_C_RIS1,C_C_RIS2,C_C_RIS3,C_C_RIS4,C_C_RIS5}.
+Previous studies have explored the use of single or multiple RISs to enhance covertness, including those with NOMA~\cite{C_C_RIS1}, artificial noise~\cite{C_C_RIS2}, finite blocklength coding with adaptive priors~\cite{C_C_RIS3}, and unmanned aerial vehicle (UAV)-based networks~\cite{C_C_RIS4,C_C_RIS5}.